vercel/serve/README.md

 It behaves exactly like static deployments on [Now](https://zeit.co/now), so it's perfect for developing your static project.
 Then, when it's time to push it into production, you [deploy it](https://zeit.co/docs/examples/static).

-Furthermore, it also provides a neat interface for listing the directory's contents:
+Furthermore, it provides a neat interface for listing the directory's contents:

 ![screenshot](https://user-images.githubusercontent.com/6170607/40541195-167ff460-601b-11e8-8f66-3b0c7ff96cbb.png)

 ## Usage

-Firstly, install the package using [Yarn](https://yarnpkg.com/en/) (you'll need at least Node.js LTS):
+Firstly, install the package using [Yarn](https://yarnpkg.com/en/) (you'll need at least [Node.js LTS](https://nodejs.org/en/)):

 ```bash
 yarn global add serve